 Having extremely hard water can cause mineral build up on your diapers, which can cause issues with getting them completely clean.
 On the other hand, extremely soft water can cause your detergent to get overly frothy and over-sud.

 “Average” water is the most low maintenance for cloth diapering.
-That may mean somewhat hard, somewhat soft, or right in the middle.
+Not too hard, not too soft.
 It’s not that you can’t cloth diaper with super hard or super soft water, but you might need to make a tweak to your wash routine & detergent amount.
 Currently, my water is super soft– 0 ppm.
 I have no issues with this, but I know some other people do.

 Note: As we talk about developing your routine around the type of water you have, my biggest advice is this– don’t overthink it, and don’t stand there watching your washer and over-analyze what it’s doing.
 I say this because I think some people create an issue based on seeing a bit of suds here or there, or whatever else they observe, and they set out to try to fix something that isn’t broken.

-If your water is very soft, it still might be fine as it is for washing diapers.
+If your water is very soft, it is probably fine for washing diapers.
 The best thing to do is just to try to see.
 You can test your water to see just how soft it is if you feel that you really need to know, but honestly you will know if your wash routine is working or if it isn’t–your diapers will get clean, or they won’t!
 You can tweak from there.
 Usually, people with super soft water need to use less detergent.

 Now for hard water: If your water is very hard, you might add a little Borax or Calgon to your washing machine when you wash your diapers.
-However, if it is just a bit hard, that probably isn’t necessary.
-It also depends on what kind of detergent you use–some detergents (like Tide Original Powder) have some water softeners in them.
-Other detergents (like plant-based eco-friendly detergents) don’t perform as optimally if the water is even slightly hard, so adding a softener is necessary.
+However, if it is just moderately, that probably isn’t necessary with a good powder detergent.
+Some detergents (like plant-based eco-friendly detergents) don’t perform as optimally if the water is even slightly hard, so adding a softener may be necessary.

 No Fabric Softeners